Iniyan307/BI_agent/README.md

 ## 📊 BI Conversational Agent
 ### An AI-powered Business Intelligence (BI) conversational agent built using LangGraph and Streamlit.
 ### This application allows users to interact with business data using natural language queries.

-## 🚀 Live Demo
-Hosted on Streamlit Cloud (Free Tier)

 ## 🧠 Features